premchongbang/esg-mini-project/README.md

 I am using Feign client which is a declarative REST client making it easier to configure, use and easy code readability.
 It creates thread for each request and blocks until the response has been received.
 For our requirement, where we want to wait for our file to finish uploading before we try to load another one, feign client is perfect fit for now.

+For Rest API security, I have set up basic authentication so that end-points are not exposed to public without basic username and password authentication.

 Each deployable module code has been organised using a multi-tired architecture which compose of three layers i.e. web-layer (controller class), business layer (service class) and data layer (repository class).
 This architecture allows us to organise the code more effectively and help us in separating specific responsibility/concerns within the application.